Zhiyuan-Amos/design-report/report.md

 1. SQL injections & XSS (especially if the input field is a custom type, such as JSON).
 Therefore, we will need to sanitise user input.
 1. Broken Access Controls.
 GraphQL does not verify whether a user has the permissions to retrieve sensitive data such as the password of the user, etc. Therefore, we will be using Apache Shiro to perform user permissions authentication.

+As described above, Apache Shiro will be used to perform user permissions authentication in the following steps:
+1. Collect the subject’s principals and credentials
+2. Submit the principals and credentials to an authentication system.
+3. Allow access, retry authentication, or block access

 We will also be protecting our system by:
 1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
 1. Disallowing executables to be uploaded into the database.